Travels With Plants

 The full episode is only available to paid subscribers of Travels With Plants

-Welcome to today's episode of Travels with Plants.
-In this session, we’re taking a closer look at dock seed, an often under appreciated yet incredibly useful plant that many overlook.
+In this article, we’re taking a closer look at dock seed, an often under appreciated yet incredibly useful plant that many overlook.

 Instead of waiting months to compile all my research, I thought I'd offer you these shorter, bite-sized recordings.